Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-The double suspension gait is a four-time, asymmetrical gait seen only in sight hound breeds such as the greyhound and whippet.
-This is the only gait where the dog achieves full extension with the front legs extended forward and the rear legs are extended rearward.
+The double suspension gait is a four-time, asymmetrical gait seen only in sighthound breeds such as the greyhound and whippet.
+This is the only gait where the dog achieves full extension with the front legs extended forward and the rear legs extended backward.
 The back flexes and arches with the rear feet extending in front of the front feet and the front feet extending behind the rear feet.
 Despite the speed, this gait doesn't offer much endurance.

 The Unique Gaits of Certain Dog Breeds